osate/osate2/core/org.osate.help/html/plugins/ResourceBudgets.md

 ###Processor Allocation Analysis###
 For each *processor* and *virtual processor* instance the analysis identifies the components that are bound to it.
 For each of these bound components the analysis examines the budget specification (**SEI::MIPSBudget**).
 In addition, if specified as properties of threads, the period (**Period**) and execution time (**Compute_Execution_Time**) are converted into MIPS and compared to the budget.
 > Note: For conversion to MIPS execution time is multiplied by the number of times a thread can execute per second (1 sec / period in sec).
 This time is then converted into MIPS by multiplying it with the *Processor_Capacity* or *SEI::MIPSCapacity* of the processor the thread is bound to.
 If more than one processor type with different MIPS capacity exists, then the thread may have a **Reference_Proessor** property to indicate the processor used to specify the execution time.
-In this case the time is adjusted to the allocated processor according to the MIPS ratio between the reference and the allocted processor.
+In this case the time is adjusted to the allocated processor according to the MIPS ratio between the reference and the allocated processor.

 The actual values, or the budget if the actual does not exist, are totaled up and compared against the capacity of the processor to which the components are bound.